 What is a Green Schoolyard?

 This illustration visualizes how a green schoolyard can be a living system that provides dynamic learning and play opportunities while creating reciprocal benefits for the school community and the natural world.
-A green schoolyard should prioritize equity, environmental justice, and climate resilience in school selection and design approach.
+A green schoolyard should prioritize equity, environmental justice, and climate resilience in school selection and design approaches.

 The Multiple Benefits of Green Schoolyards

-• Numerous studies have shown the beneficial connection between the presence of nature and mental health.
+Numerous studies have shown the beneficial connection between the presence of nature and mental health.
 Trees and plants contribute to a lower heart rate, blood pressure, muscle tension, and the production of stress hormones (cortisol).
 Nature also helps to elevate mood and increases the ability to pay attention.

-Green schoolyards can also improve mental and physical health because they expand the possibilities of how children play during recess and after school.
+Additionally, trees clean the air and water in neighborhoods with high levels of pollution.
+This is critical because pollution is the source of above average levels of chronic illness such as heart disease, hypertension, and asthma.
+Asthma is a leading chronic illness among children and adolescents in the United States as well as one of the leading causes of school absenteeism.Green schoolyards can also improve mental and physical health because they expand the possibilities of how children play during recess and after school.
 Green infrastructure such as grass, trees, boulders, wood chips, and dry creek beds can lead to more creative and open-ended play opportunities such as gymnastics, chase, hide and seek, and imaginative games with loose parts.
 Studies show increased physical activity when there is a mix of competitive sport and creative, nature-based play options available.

-• Outdoor learning gives students the opportunity to learn and care for their local natural environment by seeing first hand how human actions positively or negatively impact their surroundings.
+Outdoor learning gives students the opportunity to learn and care for their local natural environment by seeing first hand how human actions positively or negatively impact their surroundings.

 Teachers who hold class outside using a nature-based curriculum report that students demonstrate an increased ability to think creatively and problem-solve, and approach their learning more enthusiastically.

-• LAUSD is projected to lose 30% of its students over the next decade and faces a chronic teacher shortage and teacher retention problem.
+LAUSD is projected to lose 30% of its students over the next decade and faces a chronic teacher shortage and teacher retention problem.
 Studies suggest that educators who have the opportunity to take students outdoors to learn are less likely to burn out and enjoy higher job satisfaction.
 (Paddle and Gilliland, 2016) READ MORE

 A cost benefit study conducted by the Trust for Public Land shows that daily attendance and enrollment increases when a school is greened.

-• BIG PICTURE
+BIG PICTURE

 More green schoolyards mean less asphalt, more trees, and more stormwater captured.
 LAUSD is the largest landowner in LA County; imagine how much this can help with air quality and urban cooling.